Skip to content

 Azure with VS Code

-Initially, we created a Web App “techdirectarchive” using a node runtime stack.
-It is very easy to deploy our Angular application to this Web App on Azure.
+Initially, we created a Web App, “techdirectarchive,” using a node runtime stack.
+Therefore, It is effortless to deploy our Angular application to this Web App on Azure.

-Before deploying to Azure, we must build our Angular app using the below command which will build the Angular project and will create all necessary files to a dist folder.
+Nevertheless, deploying to Azure, we must build our Angular app using the below command, which will build the Angular project and create all necessary files to a dist folder.

 ng build --prod